Notes on the Geography of Brazil: Recife Antigo and Central

 The Maurice of Nassau Bridge separates Antonio Vaz island from the still smaller island behind the camera.
 Now called Recife Antigo, old Dutch maps simply call this tiny island Reciffo.
 The two were connected by a wooden bridge as early as 1643.
 The bridges were renovated repeatedly and finally replaced with an iron bridge that promptly rusted.
 This concrete bridge was built in 1917 and is one of four between the two islands.

-The people who built did not question the superiority of European culture.
+The people who built it did not question the superiority of European classicism.

 Pallas has been copied straight from the Louvre.
 The statues, made of bronze, were apparently located elsewhere before they were put here.